Skip to main content

 What happens in epilot:

-• File entities are created with the document content
+• File entities are created with either the document content or a custom_download_url pointing to the File Proxy

-• Files are linked to the relevant contact and contract entities using identifiers (e.g., contract number, customer number)
+• Files are linked to the relevant contact, contract or billing account entities using identifiers (e.g. contract number, customer number, billing account number)

-Typical fields mapped: file name, document type, MIME type, document date, file content (binary or URL)
+Typical fields mapped: file name, document type, MIME type, file date, language, shared_with_end_customer flag, is_invoice flag, file content (binary or custom_download_url)

 [File Proxy Alternative]